alminsch/SimplyWallSt.Challenge/README.md

 You might once need to run the following command as well
 > `dotnet dev-certs https --trust`

-You should see an output similar to **"Now listening on: https://localhost:XXXX"**
+You should see an output similar to *"Now listening on: https://localhost:XXXX"*

-To test the api you can use the swagger interface at **https://localhost:XXXX/swagger/index.html**
+To test the api you can use the swagger interface at *https://localhost:XXXX/swagger/index.html*

-Looking forward to hearing your feedback.
+Looking forward to hearing your feedback!

 Thanks,

 Alex